 Notice of Redemption; Conditional Notice; Rescission.
-Sound Transit is required to cause notice of any intended redemption of 2015S-2 Parity Bonds to be given not less than 15 calendar days (and five calendar days during a Delayed Remarketing Period), but not more than 60 days prior to the date fixed for redemption by Electronic Notice, confirmed by written notice given by first-class mail, postage prepaid, to the Owner of any 2015S-2 Parity Bond to be redeemed at the address appearing on the Bond Register at the time the Bond Registrar prepares the notice, and those requirements will be deemed to have been fulfilled when notice has been mailed as so provided, whether or not notice is actually received by that Owner.
-Notwithstanding the foregoing, notice of redemption of any 2015S-2 Parity Bonds registered in the name of DTC or its nominee is to be made in accordance with the Letter of Representations.
+Sound Transit is required to cause notice of any intended redemption of 2015S-2 Parity Bonds to be given not less than 15 calendar days (and five calendar days during a Delayed Remarketing Period), but not more than 60 days prior to the date fixed for redemption, by Electronic Notice, confirmed by written notice given by first-class mail, postage prepaid, to the Owner of any 2015S-2 Parity Bond to be redeemed, at the address appearing on the Bond Register at the time the Bond Registrar prepares the notice, and those requirements will be deemed to have been fulfilled when notice has been mailed as so provided, whether or not notice is actually received by that Owner.
+Notwithstanding the foregoing, notice of redemption of any 2015S-2 Parity Bonds registered in the name of DTC or its nominee is to be made in accordance with the Letter of Representations, and current DTC operational procedures require that notice of redemption be given not less than 20 days prior to the date fixed for redemption.